Statute-of-LimitationsIssues with the statute of limitations can be pivotal in tax cases.

 Amend: To amend, it must be 3 yrs. from the original filing date.

-If the amended return shows an increase in taxes owed, submit the amended return within 60, the IRS only has only 60 days receives to make additional assessments.
+If the amended return shows an increase in taxes owed, submit it within 60 days.
+The IRS has only 60 days to make additional assessments.

 Partnerships: Partnerships and LLCs generally don’t pay tax themselves, even though they file tax returns.
-Rather, their partners or members pay the tax.
+Instead, their partners or members pay the tax.
 Statute issues come up frequently with partnerships.

 There are numerous special rules for partnerships.
-In general, partnerships have a specific “tax matters partner” who gets notice.
+Partnerships have a specific “tax matters partner” who gets notice.

-John Doe Summons: Another set of rules says the statute of limitations may be “tolled” (held in abeyance) by an IRS John Doe summons, even if you have no notice of it.
+John Doe Summons: Another set of rules says the statute of limitations may be “tolled” (held in abeyance) by an IRS John Doe summons, even if you have no notice.

-For example: A promoter has sold you on a tax strategy that appears to be an unlawful shelter .The IRS will issue a summons to the promoter asking for All the names of his clients and partners.
+For example, if a promoter has sold you on a tax strategy that appears to be an unlawful shelter, the IRS will issue a summons to the promoter asking for the names of all his clients and partners.

 While the promoter fights from turning over those names, the statute of limitations clock for his clients is stopped.